marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

   * Give the [Arabelle](Town of Vallaki#missing-vistana) hook here
   * Willemina Rikalova will be talking about her husband(??)
 * Have Ernst spying on the players
-* Have Rictavio's tiger break out?
+* Have Rictavio's tiger break out